A

 |

-the belief that you are nothing but garbage to be used for
+abuse can amplify the belief that you are nothing but garbage to be

 discarded like trash.
-And the usual unconscious psychological defense against
+The usual unconscious psychological defense against

 this despair is to actually make yourself into a piece of sexual garbage.